jgeorgex/CV/README.md

  - Setting up an outsourced 24/7 help desk and professional services partnership providing IT support across 8 locations.

  - Setting up multiple online sales channels and overseeing their growth to 10,000+ transactions globally.

+ - Building a [website](http://trenmead.com/) using Wordpress with no previous experience.

 #### NHS (2002)
 Intranet Developer